ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 : A text string describing the RATS conceptual message this indicator corresponds to.

 Reference:
-: A reference to a document, if available, or the registrant.
+: A reference to an IETF-stream RFC.

 The initial registrations for the registry are detailed in {{tab-ind-regs}}.